 Southern Miss Fall Graduation Set for Dec.
 14

 Southern Mississippi Area Health Education Center Reaches Out to Vietnamese

-Southern Mississippi Area Health Education Center (SMAHEC), the St. Vincent de Paul Society in Hattiesburg, and the Mississippi Gulf Coast Children's Health Project worked together on Friday, Nov.
+The Southern Mississippi Area Health Education Center (SMAHEC), the St. Vincent de Paul Society in Hattiesburg, and the Mississippi Gulf Coast Children's Health Project worked together on Friday, Nov.
 30, to distribute influenza vaccinations to the Vietnamese community at the Chau Van Duc Buddhist Temple in Biloxi.
 Stacey Curry, program manager for SMAHEC on The University of Southern Mississippi Gulf Park campus, coordinated the event to assist the Vietnamese community in combating the flu virus.
 "We were able to advertise today's flu immunization through fliers at the local oriental stores and announcements at the Buddhist Temple and St. Michael's Catholic Church," said Curry.
 "The organization, Boat People S.O.S., worked hard to spread the word throughout the community about what we were doing, and they also provided a translator if anyone needed any assistance."
 Although the flu immunizations were free for children, adults were given a discounted rate for their flu vaccine.
 Because the Vietnamese community is rooted throughout the Point Cadet area of Biloxi, they suffered complete loss when Hurricane Katrina swept through two years before.
 Now that large families are living closer to one another in their residences, flu vaccinations are more important than ever.
+Learn more.

 ALCORN STATE UNIVERSITY NEWS ONLINE

 Alcorn State University Online